astropy/astropy/docs/table/access_table.rst

 Formatted printing
 ------------------

-The values in a table or column printed or retrieved as a formatted table using one of several methods:
+The values in a table or column can be printed or retrieved as a formatted table using one of several methods:

 - `print` statement (Python 2) or `print()` function (Python 3).
+- Table :func:`~astropy.table.Table.more` or Column
+  :func:`~astropy.table.Column.more` methods to interactively scroll through table values.
 - Table :func:`~astropy.table.Table.pprint` or Column
   :func:`~astropy.table.Column.pprint` methods to print a formatted version of the table to the screen.